bcoles/kasld/docs/limitations.md

 # Limitations — interpreting a KASLD result

 KASLD is **sound but not complete**.
-It aims to do everything an unprivileged local process can: every viable leak component, across every supported architecture, whether or not KASLR is active.
+It aims to do everything a given vantage
+allows: every viable leak component, across every supported architecture, whether or not KASLR is active.
 But that breadth is finite, while the ways to defeat KASLR are open-ended — so what KASLD recovers is a lower bound on what an attacker can, and what it *fails* to recover says little about a target's real security.

 ## Table of Contents